fraktalio/fmodel-demos/application/event-sourced-system3/README.md

 In this example we are using [Axon Framework](https://axoniq.io/product-overview/axon-framework) as a programming model and [Axon Server](https://axoniq.io/product-overview/axon-server) as a message broker and event store database.

-Axon Framework is constrained on the application layer only, enabling location transparency and message routing capabilities out of the box.
+Axon Framework is constrained on the application and adapter/infra layers, enabling logic orchestration (aggregates), location transparency and message routing capabilities out of the box.

 ## Running the application locally